Actively Recruiting

 - Uncontrolled seizures

-- Concurrent participation in another interventional trial
+- Participation in another interventional trial at the same time

 AI-Screening